 Of course, that’s your ultimate goal during your heel pain recovery period.
 Once your calf and leg muscles get stronger, it will help you gain more stability in your lower leg and ankle.
 That will remove a lot of stress from your plantar fascia, which will help it heal at a faster rate.
 And if this alone isn't enough?
 We can also fit you for custom orthotics, to help balance out faulty biomechanics.

-Now, I know I just said that water-based workouts take pressure off your lower body.
+Now, we did just say that water-based workouts take pressure off your lower body.
 But you still need to be careful when you try any type of workout while you’re in recovery.

 Depending on how far your heel pain has progressed, you may find it painful to kick your legs.
 If that’s the case, try swimming with a floatation device, and avoid pushing off the wall when you start your laps.
 You can also introduce non-lap based workouts into your swimming routine.
 Try walking up and down a swim lane to get used to bearing a load on your feet—just do so in water deep enough that the process doesn’t hurt your feet.